Atlantis (2011 film): Reception

-Reception from critics was generally negative, particularly for the hammy acting and silly dialogue.
+Reception from critics was generally negative.
 Zoe Williams, writing for The Guardian said: "The heavy-handed doomsday lighting made it look like the build-up to a joke on a Pot Noodle ad.
 The dialogue sounded like Holby City...The more dramatic the narration tried to be, the more mundane it sounded...The truth, I think, is that someone somewhere was looking for the new Pompeii, because we've all heard that one, and decided this was it: the second-best ancient disaster status clung doggedly to the project.
 An equally unfavourable review in The Independent suggested: "The final explosion has been calculated to have been 40,000 times more powerful than the Hiroshima bomb, and it would have been a great mercy if it had occurred 50 minutes earlier in Atlantis.
 That would have given us the bull-jumping – which was rather excitingly filmed – and spared us the catastrophe that followed."